indraantoor/Media-AI/readme.md

 ## About The Project

 **Media AI** is a tool designed to simplify the process of editing images and videos using artificial intelligence.
-It offers two key functionalities: one for images and one for videos, making media editing faster and more efficient.
+It offers functionalities for images and videos, making media editing faster and more efficient.

 For **images**, Media AI allows you to: